 Check a phone’s IMEI on Swappa for free

-The main benefit of using the Swappa IMEI Checker include finding out if the IMEI is good (on the Allowlist) or bad (on the Blocklist).
-Other key benefits also include the following:
+The main benefit of using the Swappa IMEI Checker includes finding out if the IMEI is good (on the Allowlist, and able to be listed for sale) or bad (on the Blocklist, and unable to be listed for sale).
+Other key benefits also include details on the model (storage, color, carrier, model), which network bands the phone supports, and a history (showing if the device was ever listed or sold on Swappa).

 As we’ve covered here in this post — it is important to always check the IMEI before you buy a used phone.
-Alternatively, you can buy your used newish phone from the Swappa marketplace and take comfort in knowing that a Swappa staff member has already checked the IMEI number.
-Checking the IMEI is a part of our listing review process here at Swappa, and is just one piece of what makes Swappa a safe and trusted marketplace.
+Alternatively, you can buy a gently used phone from the Swappa marketplace and take comfort in knowing that a Swappa staff member has already checked the IMEI number.